openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 # Text Elements
-We are aiming to prepare you to pass the exam and get certified or at least gain the  or acquire the knowlage to pass  ^AkScEES2
+We are aiming to prepare you to pass the exam and get certified (CKA) or at least gain the same level of knowledge  ^AkScEES2

 require in order to
 pass the exam ^tXLELcyG

+the certification is not our target but the knowledge is. ^meTlFV2n

+the certification is not our target but the knowledge is. ^BWc7S3Jn

 %%
 # Drawing